bsorrentino/bsorrentino/_posts/2021-09-07-Develop-a-field-validator-for-SwiftUI-episode-2.md

 ## The Idea

-The original **FieldValidatorLibrary** implementation relies on the `FieldChecker` to hold validation status and `FieldValidator` that, “behind the scene”, manages validation process.
+The original **FieldValidatorLibrary** implementation relies on the `FieldChecker` to hold validation status and `FieldValidator` that, _behind the scene_, manages validation process.
 The original solution was also based on the  custom Views `TextFieldWithValidator` and `SecureFieldWithValidator` needed to bind `FieldChecker` with `FieldValidator`.
 The solution work well but the idea was to remove custom views in favour of the standard views removing as consequence also FieldValidator making the overall solution **lean**, **more reusable** and **future proof**

 ## New Implementation